 Simply follow these steps to get involved as an Enterprise Adviser:

-- Register your interest via our online expression of interest form.
+- Register your interest via a short online cipdenterpriseadvisers.co.uk

-- Wait to be contacted with information on the next stage.
+- You'll be contacted by email with information on the next stage.

 - Submit an application form and CV via email.

-- We refer you to your Local Enterprise Partnership (LEP).
+- The CIPD refers you to your Local Enterprise Partnership (LEP).

 - The LEP matches you to a school or college.

-- You become an Enterprise Adviser, using your skills and knowledge to help your designated school.
+- You become an Enterprise Adviser, using your skills and knowledge to help schools.

 Become a Remote Enterprise Adviser